Parimal7/Parimal7.github.io/resources.md

 ## Intro

-The following is a table of resources that I have used during various stages of my college and career.
+Below is a table listing online resources utilized throughout my academic and professional journey, with periodic updates.
-I try to keep it up to date whenever I find a new and helpful resource.

 ## Resource Table